CSIS-iLab/india-states/_analysis/states-update-dec-24-2019-1.md

 **Odisha**

-Chief Minister Naveen Patnaik launched an online platform for the issuance of income certificates, residence certificates, caste certificates, and all miscellaneous certificates based on self-certification without any fees.
+Chief minister Naveen Patnaik launched an online platform for the issuance of income certificates, residence certificates, caste certificates, and all miscellaneous certificates based on self-certification without any fees.
 The government also announced that from now on, no department shall ask for solvency certificates. **Source:** [Economic Times](https://economictimes.indiatimes.com/news/politics-and-nation/odisha-govt-launches-online-platform-for-issuance-of-certificates/articleshow/73013504.cms) **In Detail:** [eDistrict Portal](https://edistrict.odisha.gov.in/)

 **Punjab**